RedSLeo/Library-Management-System/README.md

 - @Address (VARCHAR)

 Functionality:
-Inserts a new borrower record into the Borrower_Records table.
+Inserts a new customer record into the Borrower_Records table.

 2. InsertTransactionHistory
 Parameters: